Internet Of Things

 The predictions came true.
 It wasn’t long ago that we were hearing about the fast-approaching age of connected devices.
 Well, it’s hear.
 And everyone is trying to make sense of it.

-For as cool as IoT seems, it’s not immediately clear how it can be valuable to a business, especially one that isn’t making consumer products.
+For as cool as IoT seems, it’s not immediately clear how it can be valuable to a business, especially one that isn’t making consumer services.
 Sure, the data being produced by IoT devices should be valuable, but identifying the best way to make use of that data can be complicated.

 Even if someone can understand the opportunity that IoT presents them, they need to be convinced that it’s worth the effort and investment to tap into.
 The theory is nice, but it’s not enough to get them to make a significant adjustment to what they’re doing now.
 Especially if things are going well.